pgherveou/qmk_userspace/keyboards/splitkb/halcyon/kyria/keymaps/pgherveou/readme.md

 First thing to notice is the presence of blank keys.
 To fill in the blank keys above the <kbd>Space</kbd> keys, we can take inspiration from other split keyboards featuring an extra inner index column on each half.
 A common mapping for those kind of keys are the bracket keys that got removed in the fourth step of the animated transformation.
 The thumb keys besides <kbd>Space</kbd>s is prime real estate for dedicated layer-switching keys.
 It doesn't matter on which side is assigned the sym-layer-switch key but it helps to keep the nav-layer-switch on the left in order to keep the arrow keys on the right side like on a classic keyboard, so we'll put nav on the left and sym on the right.
 We'll address the remaining blank thumb keys later.

 The base layer is starting to form but there remains some flaws.
 One glaring issue is the position of Control.
 Control is a very commonly used function but the key on which it sits right now is way too tucked in under the hand to be able to press it comfortably with either the thumb or the pinky from resting position.
-In fact, installing a rotary encoder there is a common move among Elora users and I guarantee you that activating Control by holding down a rotary encoder does not spark joy.
+In fact, installing a rotary encoder there is a common move among Kyria users and I guarantee you that activating Control by holding down a rotary encoder does not spark joy.
 Instead, let's employ a popular trick that involves remapping the current Caps Lock key, which is positioned at a comfortable position on the keyboard, to Control.

 We can go further though; a variant of this trick makes the Control key produce Escape when tapped.
 This is called a “modtap”.
 There is no use to tapping Control by itself without chording it with another key and there is no use to holding down the Esc key so why not combine the two into a single key?